Watch the Senate’s open hearing on Russian election interference Thursday

 Your next smartphone is not going to be a revolution

-With its House counterpart imploding thanks to the late night excursions and executive coziness of its chairman Devin Nunes, the Senate Select Intelligence Committee soldiers on in its investigation of Russia’s interference in the 2016 presidential election.
+With its House counterpart imploding thanks to the late-night excursions and executive coziness of its chairman Devin Nunes, the Senate Select Intelligence Committee soldiers on in its investigation of Russia’s interference in the 2016 presidential election.

 After the bombshell that the Trump campaign is in fact under FBI investigation dropped during the early moments of the House Select Intelligence Committee’s last open hearing, what happens next is anyone’s guess.
-Thursday’s Senate hearing lacks the star power of a high ranking intelligence official like James Comey, but interviews with both scholars and cybersecurity experts should create some context around Russia’s disinformation efforts, “focusing on a primer in Russian active measures and influence campaigns.”
+Thursday’s Senate hearing lacks the star power of a high-ranking intelligence official like James Comey, but interviews with both scholars and cybersecurity experts should create some context around Russia’s disinformation efforts, “focusing on a primer in Russian active measures and influence campaigns.”

 The day will be divided into two separate panels, with a morning focus on “the history and characteristics” of Russian campaigns, and the afternoon on “the role and capabilities of cyber operations in support of these activities.”